 The Craft Ensemble came together to play Schubert's great C-major Cello Quintet in an Interpretations Masterclass with Ben Zander in early 2016.
-Since then, we have performed all over Massachusetts, as trio, string- and clarinet-quartet, piano- and cello-quintet, and string sextet.
+Since then, we have performed all over New England, as trio, string- and clarinet-quartet, piano- and cello-quintet, and string sextet.
 The Craft Ensemble comprises a core string quartet of Colleen Brannen and Amy Sims on violin, violist Amelia Hollander Ames, and Velleda Miragias on cello.
 We are all busy freelancers in the Boston area, with engagements at A Far Cry, Boston Baroque, Boston Modern Orchestra Project, Boston Philharmonic, Handel & Haydn Society, Odyssey Opera, Orchestra of Indian Hill, the Portland Symphony, and the Rhode Island Philharmonic, as well as frequent "away" projects.

 We hope you will join us on our musical adventures.
 Chamber music feeds our souls, and there's nothing we love more than sharing it with each other, and with you!